 – Be as brief as possible in your cover email and focus on the problems you can solve for the hiring manager.
 What key information does the project manager need about your job skills?

 – First impressions count.
 The hiring manager may reject you as a possible candidate based on your cover letter.
 In fact, just the subject line of your email can put them off.
-Avoid this problem by checking out the translator cover letter example below.
+Make sure you proofread carefully and check out the translator cover letter example below.

 If you’re quoting for a translation job published on an online forum, stay under 120 words.